University College policies

 - exploratory social and behavioral sciences

-Each of these tracks is designed to provide students with introductory courses in a field of choice (e.g., Introduction to Psychology, Introduction to Environmental Design), General Studies education, and elective courses that reinforce student interests.
-Each exploratory track is composed of a three-semester major map, culminating in the declaration of a major no later than the completion of 45 credit hours.
+Each of these tracks is designed to provide students with introductory courses in a field of choice (e.g., Introduction to Psychology, Introduction to Environmental Design), General Studies education and elective courses that reinforce student interests.
+Each exploratory track is composed of a three-semester major map, culminating in the declaration of a major by the completion of 45 credit hours.

-Students who have been disqualified from ASU may be reinstated to University College for a fall or spring semester if they complete one of the following:
+Students who have been disqualified from ASU may be reinstated to University College for a fall or spring semester if they complete either of the following: